rafa2000/awesome-google-assistant/README.md

 - "Tell me a sports joke"
 - "Remind me to check my bracket when I get home"
 - "What are the latest basketball scores?"
-- "When does the tournamet begin?"
+- "When does the tournament begin?"
 - "Find the nearest sport bar"
 - "Let's play Lucky Trivia Sports"